Authentic Pad Thai Noodles | Sweet, Tangy & Delicious

 Assemble Pad Thai: Add protein (chicken, shrimp, or tofu), half of the bean sprouts, cooked noodles, half of the cilantro, and sauce.
 Toss with tongs to coat everything with sauce and heat through.
 If the mixture is too dry, add 1-2 tablespoons of water.
 Transfer to a platter and garnish with remaining bean sprouts, crushed peanuts, cilantro, and lime wedges.
 Serve immediately.

 It’s an easy recipe idea that’s perfect for any time.
-If you try this Delicious Pad Thai recipe, please leave me a comment and let me know!
-I always appreciate hearing your thoughts.
+If you try this Delicious Pad Thai recipe, tell me how it was because I always appreciate hearing your thoughts.